James Frederick Sangala: Nyasaland African Congress President 1954 – 1956

 In January 1954 Sangala was elected President of the Congress.
 Although he continued to advocate civil disobedience, he also accepted the decision of two NAC members to run for election for the two seats reserved for Nyasas in the Federal Parliament.

 This ambiguous position was rejected by some members of the party, who were against any participation in the government.
 Some resigned or were dismissed.
 Others who remained in the party attempted a coup towards the end of 1955, calling for resignation of the two MPs and for the NAC to work for immediate secession from the federation and self-rule.

 Although the leaders of a coup attempt were forced to resign, they remained politically influential.

 Sangala was conscientious in attending committee meetings, but was handicapped by the need to attend to his own business affairs, often unavailable to provide leadership or advice.

-In March 1956, Sangala announced that due to health reasons he would not run again for President of Congress.
+In March 1956, Sangala announced that for health reasons he would not run again for President of Congress.

 Sangala continued to press London to accept the principle of democratic elections to the Legislative Council, or Legco.

 Sangala asserted his right of freedom of movement and was arrested.
 He made sure this was reported in England.

 In May 1956, Sangala stood trial at the High Court for sedition.

 He was charged with having advised Thamar Dillon Thomas Banda, the secretary-general of the Congress, to hand a seditious publication to the editor of the Nyasaland Times.
 The charge was the subject of a question in the British House of Commons.

 In January 1957, Sangala was persuaded to resign from his position as Nyasaland African Congress President, and was replaced by Thamar Dillon Thomas Banda.

 The NAC was banned by the colonial authorities in 1959, and was succeeded by the Malawi Congress Party (MCP), led from prison by Dr. Hastings Banda.
 The British came to accept that independence was inevitable.
 Hastings Banda was released in 1960 and allowed to return to prepare for elections.

 By then, Sangala and other members of the old guard of the Congress had faded into oblivion and were rarely heard of again.

 In 1961 the MCP overwhelmingly won the first elections held under universal suffrage, and in 1963 the country gained self governance followed by independence the next year with the new name of Malawi.

 Sangala's grandson, Aaron Sangala, was appointed Minister of Internal Affairs and Public Security in the Cabinet of Malawi in May 2009.